Using curl to automate HTTP jobs

 By default curl sends the response to stdout.
 You need to redirect it somewhere to avoid that, most often that is done with -o or -O.

 The Uniform Resource Locator format is how you specify the address of a particular resource on the Internet.
-You know these, you've seen URLs like http://curl.haxx.se or https://yourbank.com a million times.
+You know these, you've seen URLs like https://curl.haxx.se or https://yourbank.com a million times.
 RFC 3986 is the canonical spec.
+And yeah, the formal name is not URL, it is URI.

 The host name is usually resolved using DNS or your /etc/hosts file to an IP address and that's what curl will communicate with.
 Alternatively you specify the IP address directly in the URL instead of a name.

-For development and other trying out situation, you can point out a different IP address for a host name than what would otherwise be used, by using curl's --resolve option:
+For development and other trying out situations, you can point to a different IP address for a host name than what would otherwise be used, by using curl's --resolve option:

 curl --resolve www.example.org:80:127.0.0.1 http://www.example.org/